 On May 22, 2018, the staff issued an FRN announcing its intent to conduct the environmental scoping process and to prepare an EIS.
-On May 31, 2018, the staff held two public environmental scoping meetings in Homestead, FL, near the Turkey Point site.
+On May 31, 2018, the staff held two public environmental scoping meetings in Homestead, FL, near the Turkey Point site to obtain public input on the scope of the environmental review.
+During the scoping process, the NRC staff solicited comments and participation from the public, including residents in the surrounding community and stakeholder groups.
+The NRC also consulted with Federal, State, Tribal, regional, and local agencies.
+In January 2019, the NRC issued its "Supplemental Environmental Impact Statement Scoping Process Summary Report, Turkey Point Nuclear Generating Unit Nos.
+3 and 4, Miami-Dade County, Florida," which includes the comments received during the scoping process and the NRC staff's responses to those comments (ADAMS Accession No. ML18342A014).
 Between June 19 and June 22, 2018, the staff was on-site to conduct an environmental audit in support of the staff's review of the SLRA.
-The results of the audit were issued on August 1, 2018.
+A summary of the audit was issued on July 20, 2018 (ADAMS Accession No. ML18178A229).

 In early August 2018, three petitions for leave to intervene were submitted for the Turkey Point SLRA by (1) Friends of the Earth, Natural Resources Defense Council, and Miami Waterkeeper (Joint Petitioners), (2) Southern Alliance for Clean Energy (SACE), and (3) Mr. Albert Gomez.
 The applicant and staff filed answers to the petitions.
 The ASLB held oral arguments on the petitions on December 4, 2018, in Homestead, FL.
 The parties subsequently filed additional statements regarding the admissibility of two contentions associated with alternative cooling water systems.
 On March 7, 2019, the ASLB denied Mr. Gomez's petition for failure to file an admissible contention; granted the petitions filed by the Joint Petitioners and SACE; admitted four contentions (as revised) for litigation; and referred one portion of its ruling to the Commission.
-On March 21, 2019, the ASLB issued an initial scheduling order for the hearing granted above.
+On March 21, 2019, the ASLB issued an initial scheduling order for the hearing.
 In the meantime, SACE has withdrawn from the adjudication.
 The applicant has appealed the ASLB decision to grant the hearing.
-The Board's scheduling order specifies that an evidentiary hearing occur 257 days following issuance of the FSEIS (expected August 2019), which puts the hearing in the May 2020 timeframe.
+The Board's scheduling order specifies that an evidentiary hearing occur 257 days following issuance of the final supplemental environmental impact statement (SEIS) (expected August 2019), which puts the hearing in the May 2020 timeframe.
 If the application is approved (and assuming all issues in litigation are resolved in favor of the applicant), such an approval would occur after the Board issues an initial decision resolving the contentions, or the adjudication is otherwise terminated.

 The partial government shutdown impacted the interim schedule milestones for the environmental review.
-Specifically, the shutdown delayed the National Park Service (a cooperating agency on this review) from performing a review of those portions of the NRC's draft supplemental environmental impact statement (SEIS) pertaining to the areas in and around Biscayne National Park.
-As a result, the milestones for the issuance of the draft SEIS have been delayed from January to March 2019.
-The draft SEIS was issued for public comment on March 29, 2019, and the draft SEIS public meeting has been moved to May 1, 2019, with the end of the draft SEIS public comment period scheduled for May 20, 2019.
-At this time, it is not clear whether the schedule change will impact the schedule for issuance of the final SEIS as this depends on the comments received on the draft SEIS.
+Specifically, the shutdown delayed the National Park Service (a cooperating agency on this review) from performing a review of those portions of the NRC's draft SEIS pertaining to the areas in and around Biscayne National Park.
+As a result, the milestones for the issuance of the draft SEIS were delayed from January to March 2019.
+The staff issued the draft SEIS on March 31, 2019 (ADAMS Accession No. ML19078A330).
+Two public meetings were held on May 1, 2019, in Homestead, FL to receive comments on the draft SEIS.
+The deadline for submitting public comments was May 20, 2019.
+At this time, it is not clear whether the schedule change will impact the overall schedule for issuance of the final SEIS as this depends on the staff's time to resolve comments received on the draft SEIS.
+The staff is currently reviewing and assessing over 400 individual public comments received.